Kylemc1413/BeatSaberSongLoader/README.md

  SongLoaderPlugin.SongLoader.DeregisterizeCapability("Capability name");
  ```
 #### Capabilities
 - Note: Songloader currently auto detects Precision Placement, Extra Note Angles, and More Lanes.
-Other features of mapping extensions require you to add the "Mapping Extensions" Capability as a requirement for your song, and it is advised if you
+Other features of mapping extensions require you to add the "Mapping Extensions" Capability as a requirement for your song, and it is advised if you use any of the capabilities of a mpod, you assume it will not be auto added and add the capability to the JSON.

 | Capability | Mod |
 | - | - |